VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 High-Level-Dropper/Chapter_4 LAB_Playbook.md

 ## Exercise 2 tasks:
 ### Create High-Level-Dropper
 1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the High-Level-Dropper.
+2. Create x64 calc shellcode with msfvenom, copy it into the POC, compile it and do a first run.
-2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ High-Level-Dropper POC.
+3. If execution of the calculator did work, create staged x64 meterpreter shellcode with msfvenom and copy it to POC.
-3. Compile the High-Level-Dropper as release or debug x64.
+4. Compile the High-Level-Dropper as release x64.
-4. Create and run a staged x64 meterpreter listener with msfconsole.
+5. Create and run a staged x64 meterpreter listener with msfconsole.
-5. Run your compiled .exe and verify that a stable command and control channel opens.
+6. Run your compiled .exe and verify that a stable command and control channel opens.
 ### Analyse High-Level-Dropper
 6. Use the Visual Studio tool **dumpbin** to analyze the compiled High-Level-Dropper.
 Is the result what you expected?
 7. Use the tool **API Monitor** to analyze the compiled High-Level-Dropper in the context of the four APIs used.
 Is the result what you expected?